What is a Bookie?

 A Bookie’s Responsibilities

 The primary responsibility of a bookie is to place bets and then collect and distribute money that is lost and won.
 However, before a bookie can accept or place a bet, they first need to set a line, or betting odds.
 This is arguably the most important role of a bookie, because the odds determine the potential for profits.

 If the odds are not set properly, the bookie, as well as the gamblers working with the bookie, can stand to lose a significant amount of money.
 The most successful bookies are typically those who are best at setting accurate betting odds.

 Setting the Odds

 When a bookie sets the odds, his job isn’t done.
-From the second the odds are publicized, and bets start to come in, the bookie must adjust the odds as more gamblers place bets.
-Up until the moment that the sporting event occurs or the race is run, he can adjust the odds to make sure they are in the best interest of the larger group of bettors, but also so that they stand to favor the bookie or “the house” – the person or organization accepting bets.
+From the second the odds are publicized and bets start to come in, the bookie must adjust the odds as more gamblers place bets.
+Up until the moment that the sporting event occurs, he can adjust the odds to make sure they are in the best interest of the larger group of bettors, but also so that they stand to favor the bookie or “the house” – the person or organization accepting bets.